The Great Reset & the Fourth Industrial Revolution

 Russia’s ambitions in recapturing its lost satellite nations after the dissolving of the Soviet Union are palpable.
 Strategic buffer nations with vast natural resources such as Ukraine and Kazakstan are too valuable to ever relinquish permanent control; with Ukraine a case in point.
 All eyes have been glued on China for the past decade or two, though casting a wary eye on Russia would be more prudent.

 Russia – like the United States – has its proverbial ‘fingers in many pies’ with regard to geo-political interventions and associated intrigue.
-Admittedly, it was less covertly active between 1991 and 2014, though the signs of its stirring with the help of western provocation, are plain to see.
+Admittedly, it was less overtly active between 1991 and 2014, though the signs of its stirring with the help of western provocation, are plain to see.

-What lies ahead for these six major powers, is that Japan as an exception will plausibly be reduced in stature and joined by the new and growing powers of Brazil, Mexico, Indonesia, Iran, Turkey and a dramatically re-united Korea.
-New superpowers consisting of China, India, a German led Europe and a reinstatement of Russia will join the world’s only hyper power, the United States of America.
+What lies ahead for these six major powers – with Japan as an exception, plausibly being reduced in stature and joined by the new and growing powers comprising Brazil, Mexico, Indonesia, Pakistan, Iran, Turkey and eventually a dramatic re-unification of Korea – is the transition to superpower status for China, India, a German led United States of Europe and the reinstatement of a resurrected Russian Empire.
+These four territories (GRIC) will eventually surpass the world’s only hyper power, the United States of America.

 A potent symbol and reminder of America’s power – but for how much longer?

-In turn, this could be hastened in a Catch-22 by America’s increasing population; for the burgeoning, exponential rate of growth of the Latino-Hispano demographic, coupled with the ever increasing African-American and Asian-American population, will lead to significant changes in American ideology, policy and purpose; shifting from the historic WASP dominance, further weakening America’s strength and resolve at home and abroad.
+In turn, this could be hastened in a Catch-22 by America’s increasing population; for the burgeoning, exponential growth rate of the Latino-Hispano demographic, coupled with the ever increasing African-American and Asian-American population, will lead to significant changes in American ideology, policy and purpose; shifting from the historic WASP dominance, further weakening America’s strength and resolve at home and abroad.

 The result of America’s phenomenal prosperity, is a spoiled, arrogant and soulless nation that has well and truly begun its moral decline.
-For as author John Steinbeck said: “If you want to destroy a nation, give it too much – make it greedy, miserable and sick.”
+For as author John Steinbeck said:

-When the United States finally arrives at its lowest ebb and becomes the Dis-united States of America; it’s wealth, purpose, resolve and its pride in its own power will have dwindled to the point that it is a shadow of itself, a paper tiger.
+When the United States finally arrives at its lowest ebb and becomes the Dis-united States of America; it’s wealth, purpose, resolve and pride in its own power will have dwindled to the point that it is a shadow of itself, a paper tiger.
 For many, this seems an impossibility or a state of affairs that would take centuries to achieve, but it would seem this may not be the case.

-Aside from the intriguing date, this world view prescribes the lands which will fall into the hands of a Russian and German led alliance – North Africa, the Middle East, as well as India.
-The hint of an ancient Roman resurrection coupled with Jewish hegemony are uncannily close to the mark.
+Aside from the intriguing date, the rendition of this world view prescribes the landsNorth Africa, the Middle East, as well as Indiawhich will ultimately fall into the hands of a Russian and German alliance.
+The artwork hinting of an ancient Roman resurrection coupled with Jewish hegemony is uncannily close to the mark.

-“There is nothing new in the world except the history you do not know” Harry S Truman [1884 – 1972]
+“There is nothing new in the world except the history you do not know.”

 © Orion Gold 2022 – All rights reserved.
 Permission to copy, use or distribute, if acknowledgement of the original authorship is attributed to Orion Gold